 Invited physicians received a login linked to a unique token to access the survey with full documentation for all cases.
 Each token could be used only once.
-We used lime survey (htttps://surveys.mcmaster.ca/limesurvey), which is a free access internet-based survey platform.
-Each physician was invited to evaluate the cases which were presented in a random order unique to each token.
+We used LimeSurvey (https://surveys.mcmaster.ca/limesurvey), which is a free-access Internet-based survey platform.
+Each physician was invited to evaluate the cases, which were presented in a random order unique to each token.
 Respondents were blinded to cardiac angiography and OCT results.
-For each case, physicians were provided with the original consulting physicians' progress and consultation notes, ECG images and laboratory results, including troponins, until the day of cardiac angiography.
+For each case, physicians were provided with the original consulting physician's progress and consultation notes, ECG images, and laboratory results, including troponins, compiled until the day of cardiac angiography.
 Physicians were invited to indicate whether they believed the case was a type 1 or type 2 MI.
-They were also asked to provide data on their demographics including their clinical practice.
-Details on consent form and questionnaire are presented in the Supplemental Material.
+They were also asked to provide data on their demographics, including their clinical practice (eg, years of practice, specialty, practice location, and percentage of practice devoted to clinical care).
+Details on the consent form and questionnaire are presented in the Supplemental Appendix \$3.